My Home Page with Links to My Other

 giving aid.

-human and economic development.
-By far the biggest chunks go to Egypt and
+human and economic development, by the U.S. was about nine billion dollars in 1997 and falling.
+The biggest chunks go to Egypt and

 Israel.